 P.O.
 Box 5000

-As a public university, Shepherd University requires non-residents of West Virginia to pay out-of-state tuition and fees.
+As a public university, Shepherd requires non-U.S. citizens/permanent residents of West Virginia to pay out-of-state tuition and fees.
 The amount listed does not include any scholarships and actual costs may vary.

 2022-2023 Estimated Undergraduate Cost-of-Attendance for International Students